-3. Structuring Swaps to Comply with Shariah (Islamic Swap)
+3. Structuring Swap that Complies with Shariah (Islamic Swap)

 The following sections explain in detail the application of Shariah principles on the mechanism of swap as a hedging instrument in Islamic finance.
-To date, there are three main instruments of Islamic swaps that have been structured in a manner that complies with Shariah principles, namely - FX Swap, Cross Currency Swap, and Profit Rate Swap.
+To date, there are three main instruments of Islamic swap that have been structured in a manner that complies with Shariah principles, namely - FX Swap, Cross Currency Swap, and Profit Rate Swap.
 This paper only focuses on Islamic FX swap.

-To begin with, this section starts by briefly discussing the mechanism of the conventional FX Swap in view of assessing whether it is compatible with Shariah principles.
-Indeed, the examination of the swap structure from the Islamic point of view is very crucial to ensure that the transaction does not contravene Shariah principles.
-Subsequently, the discussion of the Islamic alternative structure to the conventional FX swap is offered to provide a better comparative understanding on how the instrument is developed to achieve the same result as its conventional counterpart.
+To begin with, the section starts by briefly discussing the mechanism of conventional FX Swap in view of assessing whether it is compatible to Shariah principles or otherwise.
+Indeed, the examination of the swap structure from Islamic viewpoint is very crucial to ensure that the transaction does not contravene to Shariah principles.
+Subsequently, the discussion of Islamic alternative structure to conventional FX swap is offered to provide better comparative understanding on how the instrument is developed to achieve the same result as its conventional counterpart.

-Shariah Perspectives on the FX Swap
+Shariah Perspectives on FX Swap

-The FX Swap is a derivative instrument that has a specific objective to hedge against risks of fluctuation in currency exchange rate.
-In the conventional structure of a FX Swap, normally it involves two foreign currency monetary exchanges; at the beginning and at the expiry date (FX
+FX Swap is a derivative instrument that has a specific objective to hedge against risk of fluctuation in currency exchange rate risk.
+In conventional structure of FX Swap, normally it involves two foreign currency monetary exchanges; at the beginning and at the expiry date (FX

 Swap involves exchange and re-exchange of foreign currency).
 The dual exchange makes this FX Swap different from a forward contract.
 In the forward contract, the exchange only takes place once.
-For instance, one side wants to change US dollar currency (USD) to Malaysian ringgit currency (MYR).
+For instance, one side wants to change US dollar currency (USD) to Malaysia ringgit currency (MYR).
 After the exchange between USD to MYR, the forward contract will expire.
 MYR will not be changed back to USD in a forward contract.

-Unlike FX forward as described above, the FX swap involves two stages of exchange.
-At the beginning when the first currency exchange takes place, USD is coverted to MYR based on the spot rate.
+Unlike FX forward as described above, FX swap involves two stages exchange.
+At the beginning when the first currency exchange takes place, USD is coverted to MYR based on spot rate.
 On the same day, both sides will seal a forward contract to exchange MYR back to USD at a forward rate.
 Thus this FX Swap can also be seen as a combination of contracts between spot and forward contract.
-FX Swap is usually sealed for a short term period; less than a year.
+FX SWAP is usually sealed for a short term period; less than a year.

-As an illustration for the FX Swap, say Bank A which is based in the United States, intending to invest in Malaysia, converts USD100 million to MYR350 million based on today's spot rate.
+As an illustration for FX swap, say Bank A which is based in United States intends to invest in Malaysia thus converting USD100 million to MYR350 million based on today's spot rate.
 On the maturity date, the MYR will be converted back to USD based on a forward rate that was agreed upon at the beginning of the contract.